 There are 60 asbestos trust funds in the U.S. at the moment, each managed by a board of trustees who do not have any connection with the company's executives or staff.
 The eligibility requirements a person who intends to request compensation has to meet are different for every asbestos trust fund.
 Similarly, the size of asbestos trust funds, as well as their financial resources, varies.
 A total of over $37 billion is available for claimants and approximately $18 billion has been paid to individuals who were neglectfully exposed to asbestos in the workplace until now.

 It is also noteworthy that people whose injury has been caused by more than one company can request compensation from multiple asbestos trust funds.
 This will allow asbestos victims to recover the maximum compensation possible.
 Nevertheless, the requested payment may not come from all the asbestos trust funds, but you will still recover a considerable sum of money.
 The size of the asbestos trust fund you file with is one of the factors which might influence the outcome of your case.

 TOP 30 ASBESTOS TRUST FUNDS

 If you are struggling with a disease caused by occupational asbestos exposure, you are eligible for financial compensation.
-We highly encourage you to contact us at 205.328.9200 and we will quickly evaluate your case.
 Our highly skilled attorneys have been providing quality legal representation to asbestos victims since 1990, having recovered over $1.4 billion from asbestos trust funds, and are willing to help you as well.